 The program is run on an entirely voluntary basis by keen individuals in their own time.

-The key contact for the monitoring at Gresswell Reserve and the La Trobe University Wildlife Sanctaury is Steve Griffiths, who has also been involved in the program for many years and can be reached at S.Griffiths@latrobe.edu.au
+The key contacts for the monitoring at Gresswell Reserve and the La Trobe University Wildlife Sanctuary are Steve Griffiths S.Griffiths@latrobe.edu.au and Danielle Eastick D.Eastick@latrobe.edu.au.
+Dani manages our Facebook page which can be found here: https://www.facebook.com/Melbbatboxes/.

 We occasionally seek grants to hep fund the replacement and repair of the boxes, and the purchasing of processing and other scientific equipment.